bpesquet/bpesquet.github.io/content/slides/python-good-practices/index.md

 ---

-### What does "pythonic" mean?
+### What does "Pythonic" mean?

 - Python code is considered _pythonic_ if it:
   - conforms to the Python philosophy;
   - takes advantage of the language's specific features.
-- Pythonic code is **idiomatic Python code** that strives to be clean, concise and readable.
+- Pythonic code is nothing more than **idiomatic Python code** that strives to be clean, concise and readable.

 ---